tags

 • Detection Surface Series 2: Security Relevancy as an enabler of Visibility

-Let’s consider the following thought experiment: imagine an information system, where we don’t use any database for storing information, instead a system, where logging is replacing databases, and granular level permissions can be added to logs as well.
+Let’s consider the following thought experiment: dalle_logs Imagine an information system, where we don’t use any database for storing information, instead a system, where logging is replacing databases, and granular level permissions can be added to logs as well.
 After every action of an information system, we would create a logline, which may or may not be visible to different users:

 • the application administrator would see everything including the code and the logs